drgimpfen/Docker-Archiver/README.md

 **Note:** Named volumes *within* your stack's compose.yml (like `postgres_data:`) work perfectly fine - this requirement only applies to mounting the stack directories into the archiver container.

+---

+<a name="bind-mounts"></a>
+### Bind mounts — recommended configuration

+For reliable discovery and correct `docker compose` execution, the host path and container path of your stack directory bind mounts should be identical (for example: `- /opt/stacks:/opt/stacks`).

+Why this matters:

+- Docker Archiver runs `docker compose` commands inside the container and expects to find the stack's compose files at the same path it discovered.
+If the host and container paths differ, the app tries to infer the host path from mounts, but this can lead to ambiguities or failures when running `docker compose` (e.g., when the host path is not accessible inside the container).
+- Using identical paths avoids edge cases and ensures that archive and docker-compose commands run from the correct working directory.

+Examples:

+- Recommended: `- /opt/stacks:/opt/stacks` (host and container paths match)
+- Not recommended: `- /home/stacks:/opt/stacks` or `- /opt/stacks:/local/stacks` (host and container paths differ)

+For more details and troubleshooting tips, see the dashboard warning messages or open an issue in the project repository.

 ## Configuration

 ### Environment Variables